PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 tensors while returning zero, the counter is not complete mutation evidence.
 The focused gate passes `386 passed, 1 xfailed in 18.24s`; the branch-changed broad gate passes `1622 passed, 1 xfailed in 30.56s`.

+Both direct dequant-TransposeConv calls now retain their unchanged one-key dictionaries in the selected observation-only targets.
+The nested suffix call and its layout route are unchanged, and zero counters still must not be treated as proof of no mutation.
+The focused gate passes `387 passed in 18.36s`, the branch-changed broad gate passes `1623 passed in 29.53s`, and targeted static validation passes.